-Stakeholders Needs emerging Ministry of Transport To reach IMO standards the development of an assessment unit will be necessary.
+1 Stakeholders Needs emerging Ministry of Transport To reach IMO standards the development of an assessment unit will 5 1 be necessary.
 MTC management Training needed across the board, including higher-level (Board has not met since management training and community training.
-1998) Need for standardised assessment after sea-training.
-Further work necessary on gender issues though a start has been made.
-Need to explore funding issues including contribution of fishing industry and regional training.
-Need to explore sustainable mean of sponsoring of individual students.
-MTC students Need to look into the role of the fisheries industry prior to or early long courses on in the training with regard to employment opportunities and to short courses finding a balance in supply and demand.
-Need to establish agreements and standard procedures for the placing of students during sea-training, including clarification of expectations of the different parties and division of responsibilities.
-Need to ensure that entry standards are upheld despite pressure from TOTAL 1 sponsors.
-ICEIDA lecturers Need to ensure recruitment and retention of trained staff at the MMTC.
-Need to build in processes for the transfer of expertise between individuals.
+1998) Need for standardised assessment after sea-training 1,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Further work necessary on gender issues though a start has been made Need to explore funding issues including contribution of fishing industry and regional training Need to explore sustainable mean of sponsoring of individual students.
+1 MTC atudanta Need to lead into the role of the fickering inductry prior to an early need to look into the fole of the fisheries industry pilot to of early long courses on in the training with regard to employment opportunities and to short courses linding a balance in supply and demand.
+Need to establish agreements and standard procedures for the placing of students during sea-training, including clarification of Need to any sum that antre stop donds are unhold donite programs from Need to ensure that entry standards are upnetd despite pressure from Sponsors.
+ICEIDA lecturers Need to ensure recruitment and retention of trained staff at the Need to build in processes for the transfer of expertise between individuals.
 Need to define structures and responsibilities for the management of project activities.
 Need to train at different levels, including at community levels.
-Department of Fisheries - Need to establish a Memorandum of Understanding concerning extension, training, cooperation between the Ministry of Fisheries and the Ministry of Mpwepwe, FRU Transport in the area of training. r, Need for participation on the selection of students.
+Department of Fisheries - Need to establish a Memorandum of Understanding concerning extension, training, cooperation between the Ministry of Fisheries and the Ministry of Mpwepwe, FRU Transport in the area of training.
+Need for participation on the selection of students.
 Need for information exchange on market needs for trained human resources.
 Need to establish a common understanding of the purposes of sea- training, the roles of students and the duties of the College and the host organisation during the attachment.
 Industry - MALDECO Need for participation on the selection of students.
 Need for information exchange on market needs for trained human resources.
 Need to establish a common understanding of the purposes of sea- training, the roles of students and the duties of the College and the host organisation during the attachment.
 ICEIDA management Need for a Memorandum of Understanding between the Malawi government and the Icelandic government.
 Need to prepare ICEIDA staff more thoroughly for project activities prior to engagement in implementation.
 Need for better preparation by ICEIDA and the host country for the arrival of ICEIDA staff.
+SUSTAINABILITY AND MANAGEMENT ISSUES